EVHaste/haste-makes-waste/_posts/2021-11-01-teaching-an-idiot-to-drive.markdown

 The AI, on the other hand, never seemed to have any trouble with it.
 I’d watch them take that curve nice and easy, every time, without hitting the curb or anything!
 I thought this was really unfair.

-After doing this for a while, I asked my dad why I couldn’t turn as tightly as the other cars could.
-Watch me, I demanded, tell me what I’m doing wrong.
+After doing this for a while, I asked my dad why I couldn’t turn as tightly as the other cars could. *Watch me*, I demanded, *tell me what I’m doing wrong*.
 After all, he drove cars for a living.

 The light turned green, and I floored it.
 When I reached that first curve, I turned as hard as I could, but kissed the side of the track like always.